NickiThomson/comp20-nthomson/status_updates/README.md

 status_updates
 ==============
 Aspects not implemented correctly:
-Status updates come out in wrong order
+Currently no working Heroku app

 Project discussed with
 Rebecca Howarth

-Time spent on thie project:
+Time spent on this project:
-2+ hours
+4+ hours